I’ve been working professionally in Asia for many years now and observed something similar in almost every workplace I’ve been a part of.

 Young people wish things at work were different.
 They wish their workplaces were more fun, creative, and collaborative.
 They don't want to be just another overworked, under-appreciated employee.
 They want to be a part of the company.
 They want their work, and the ideas to be valued.
 They want company culture change—but few seem willing to do anything about it.

-At the same time, many Taiwanese brand owners wish things were different too.
-They want to appear more international.
+At the same time, many brand owners wish things were different too.
+They want to be more international.
 They want the world to take them seriously—as innovators, designers and world-class brands.
 They’re looking for perception change–and many are willing to do something about it, they just aren’t sure what it should be.

 Here’s the bottom line:

-If Taiwanese employees aren’t able to realize their dream of more creative, collaborative workplaces, where the work they do and opinions they have are valued, then the brands they work for will never gain the international perception they probably deserve.
+If employees aren’t able to realize their dream of more creative, collaborative workplaces, where the work they do and opinions they have are valued, then the brands they work for will never gain the international perception they probably deserve.

 Here’s an example: